 8. What are the universities I can apply to?

-The list of universities is updated every semester on the IPO website, so you should check the website.
+The list of universities is updated every semester on the IPO website.
 Click here to find out more about available universities, terms of stay, and available slots.

 9. How many universities should I add while completing my AUC online application?